Chinese Input Methods

 SCIM Chinese Input Methods:

-IBus is still not the most stable thing, so if you prefer you can still install the SCIM framework in Ubuntu and use the Smart Pinyin (智能拼音) IME instead.
+IBus is still not the most stable thing, so you may want to try installing the SCIM framework in Ubuntu and use the Smart Pinyin (智能拼音) IME instead.
 This one is very good and quite stable (and similar to Microsoft's MSPY), but I believe development ended in 2005.
 The Chewing IME (similar to Microsoft's New Phonetic IME) is available in both IBus and SCIM.
 My Ubuntu 9.04 input methods page contains more information on the features of these IMEs, and I can point you to more information on installing SCIM in Ubuntu 9 and up.
+As time has gone on, I have installing SCIM in Ubuntu has become more and more difficult, and I have not kept up with the details, but if you want to try it then hopefully this gives you a place to start.

 After installing Chinese support (including selecting IBus in the little menu I showed you there, then logging out and logging back in), you're ready to select input methods.